Quick Tips

 First, do not forget to get a new sim card or switch to an international plan.
 Vodafone will be you best friend.
-Also check in on your medical history and update any prescriptions.
-Remember to check in on your parents/guardians and tell them you love them (occasionally).
+It’s located on Market Street right in the center of town.

-Make sure you routinely check your emails from HC and the university.
+Routinely check your emails from HC and the university.
 In the Spring, you’re still responsible for picking your courses and housing situation.

 If you love coffee, like I do, try the Pret subscription.
 You get 5 drinks a day and it refreshes 30 minutes after a use.
-My go-to order is a caramel hot latte.
+My go-to order is a hot caramel latte.

 Golf at St Andrews